 Why Wear a Bike Helmet?

 Bike helmets are designed to shield your head from injury during an accident or a fall.
 The tough outer shell, lined with a shock-absorbing layer, works together to minimize the impact force on your head, thereby protecting it from serious injury.
-Wearing a helmet can significantly reduce the risk of sustaining head injuries during an accident, whether you are a casual cyclist or a committed cyclist.
+Wearing a helmet can significantly reduce the risk of head injuries in an accident, whether you are a casual or committed cyclist.

 Picking the Excellent Helmet for You

-After you’ve found your ideal helmet, you must maintain it to warrant its effectiveness.
-Check your helmet regularly for signs of wear or degradation, and replace it if you’ve suffered an injury or it shows apparent damage.
+After you’ve found your ideal helmet, you must maintain it to ensure it remains effective.
+Check your helmet regularly for signs of wear or damage, and replace it if you’ve sustained an injury or if it shows any visible damage.
 Clean your helmet and store it in a dry, well-ventilated location to extend its lifespan.

 Establishing An Example

 As parents, you must teach your children the value of wearing a helmet at a young age.
-By setting an example of positive behaviour by wearing a regular helmet, you can encourage the safe use of bicycles for your entire family and the community.
+By setting a positive example by wearing a helmet regularly, you can encourage safe bicycle use for your family and the community.

 Begin With A Properly Fitted Helmet

 Safety while riding starts with the most critical first step: putting on an appropriately fitted helmet.
-An appropriately fitted helmet is crucial to protect your head from injury in the event of a fall or collision.
+An appropriately fitted helmet is crucial for protecting your head in the event of a fall or collision.
 To determine the proper size:

 1. Begin by determining the length of your neck, close to the eyebrows